wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 1. This paper is extremely well-written with a comprehensive statement of the challenge and a good description of the design.
 But I am still surprised that there are only three pictures in the result section.

+2. I think the same idea can also be exploited to address the physical page fragmentation problem.
+If there is a way to effectively defragment the physical address space, then huge pages would be much easier to use.

 This paper presents PTEMagnet, an Operating System kernel buddy allocator that minimizes physical address space fragmentation and improves the performance of nested page table walks in virtualized environments.